shopware5/devdocs/source/labs/3d-product-visualization/index.md

 The *"Width"* property defines the size of the *X*-axis.
 The *"Height"* property defines the size of the ground on the *Z*-axis.
 It may be confusing up first cause the term "height" usually refers to the *Y*-axis, but not in this case.

 The setting *"Subdivs"* is similar to the *"Height Subdiv"* setting of the cylinder.
 It defines how many verticies are forming the ground plane.
-This is mainly for perfomance optimization and you don't have to change the value in most cases.
+This is mainly for performance optimization and you don't have to change the value in most cases.

 ### Basic geometry texture & color settings
 The basic geometry elements are coming with a bunch of different settings you can adjust to get the perfect result for the texture.
 Let's take a closer look at those settings: